Certification of Independent Audit

-Based on a contractual agreement, we have conducted an audit to establish a limited assurance about the statements on corporate social responsibility (CSR) made by TÜV Rheinland AG, Cologne, in the chapter »Responsibility« on pages 42–71 of the printed version of its Corporate Report for the business year from 1 January to 31 December 2014 (hereinafter referred to as the »sustainability section« *).
+Based on a contractual agreement, we have conducted an audit to obtain limited assurance regarding the essential information about TÜV Rheinland AG, Cologne (hereinafter referred to as “the company”) presented in the »Responsibility« section of the Corporate Report for the business year from 1 January to 31 December 2014 (hereinafter referred to as the »sustainability section« *).

-TÜV Rheinland AG’s Executive Board is responsible for compiling the aforementioned chapter of CSR information in keeping with the criteria listed in the Sustainability Reporting Guidelines Vol. 3.0 (pages 7–17) of the Global Reporting Initiative (GRI):
+The company’s Executive Board is responsible for preparing the sustainability section in accordance with the criteria specified in the Sustainability Reporting Guidelines Vol. 3.0 (pages 7–17) of the Global Reporting Initiative (GRI):

 - Stakeholder inclusiveness,

-The responsibility consists of selecting and applying appropriate methods of data collection used in drawing up the aforementioned chapter on sustainability on pages 42–71 and of confirming that assumptions and estimates on individual CSR statements are plausible under the circumstances.
-It also comprises the conception, implementation, and maintenance of systems and processes insofar as they are of importance for compiling the aforementioned chapter on sustainability.
+This responsibility consists of selecting and applying appropriate methods of data collection used in drawing up the sustainability section, as well as in making assumptions and assessments relative to individual sustainability statements that are plausible under the given circumstances.
+This responsibility also encompasses the conception, implementation, and maintenance of such systems and processes as are of importance for the preparation of the sustainability section.

-Our task is to make an assessment on the basis of the work we have undertaken as to whether we have become aware of circumstances that lead us to assume that the statements on CSR for the 2012 business year made in the above-named chapter on sustainability on pages 42–71 of the Corporate Report for 2012 do not comply in material respects with the criteria of the GRI’s Sustainability Reporting Guidelines Vol. 3.0 (pages 7–17).
+Our task is to make an assessment on the basis of the work we have undertaken as to whether we have become aware of circumstances that lead us to believe that the information presented in the company’s sustainability section of the Corporate Report for the 2014 business year do not comply in material respects with the criteria of the GRI’s Sustainability Reporting Guidelines Vol. 3.0 (pp. 7–17).
 The scope of our mandate did not include physical inspection of references to external sources of documentation or expert opinions or of statements relative to the future.
-In addition, we were instructed to make recommendations on the basis of our audit findings on the further development of CSR management and CSR reporting.
+In addition, we were instructed to make recommendations, on the basis of our audit findings, with regard to the enhancement of sustainability management and sustainability reporting.

-We conducted our audit with due regard for the International Standard on Assurance Engagements (ISAE) 3000, which requires us to abide by our professional duties and to plan and implement the commission with due regard for the principle of materiality so as to be able to make our assessment with a limited degree of certainty.
+We conducted our audit in compliance with the International Standard on Assurance Engagements (ISAE) 3000, which requires us to abide by our professional duties and to plan and implement the commission with due regard for the principle of materiality so as to be able to make our assessment with a limited degree of certainty.

-- An inspection of the documentation of the systems and processes used to record, analyze, and aggregate statements on CSR and spot checks of the implementation;
+- An inspection of the procedure and documentation of the systems and processes used to collect, analyze, validate, and aggregate sustainability data as well as conducting random analyses;

-On the basis of our audit to establish a »limited assurance,« we have not become aware of any circumstances that lead us to believe that the statements on CSR for the 2012 business year made in the above-named chapter on sustainability on pages 42–71 of the Corporate Report for the 2014 business year was prepared in a manner which did not comply in material respects with the criteria of the GRI’s Sustainability Reporting Guidelines Vol. 3.0 (pages 7–17).
+On the basis of our audit to establish limited assurance, we did not become aware of any circumstances that lead us to believe that the information presented in the company’s sustainability section on pages 48–81 of the Corporate Report for the 2014 business year was prepared in a manner which did not comply in material respects with the criteria of the GRI’s Sustainability Reporting Guidelines Vol. 3.0 (pp. 7–17).

 Supplementary Notes – Recommendations

-Without prejudice to our audit findings outlined above, we make the following recommendations with regard to the enhancement of the company’s sustainability management and sustainability reporting:
+Without qualifying our audit findings outlined above, we make the following recommendations with regard to the enhancement of the company’s sustainability management and sustainability reporting: